LinqToDB4iSeries/Linq2DB4iSeries/README.md

 ### GUIDs
 DB2 doesn't have a GUID type.
 By default GUIDs will be stored as CHAR(16) FOR BIT DATA.
 This works and is probably the most efficient however it is unreadable when queried directly.

-Setting MapGuidAsString="true" (or setting the parameter true in the constructor) will save the GUID in clear text.
+Using a "*GAS" provider will save the GUID in clear text.
 The underlying column should be set to VARCHAR(38) data type.

 ## Caveats